Mohammad-Reza Ghovanloo, PhD

 Biography

-Mohammad-Reza Ghovanloo, PhD is a CIHR Banting Fellow at Yale.
+Mohammad-Reza Ghovanloo, PhD is an Associate Research Scientist at Yale.
 He specializes in the field of neurophysiology and ion channel modulation.
 With an academic background and experience in both experimental and computational approaches, Dr. Ghovanloo has made contributions to our understanding of sodium channel function and its implications in neuronal excitability and interactions with cannabinoids.
-His research has primarily focused on investigating the effects of various compounds, including cannabidiol (CBD) and cannabigerol (CBG), on voltage-gated sodium channels and their impact on neuronal function.
+His research has primarily focused on investigating the effects of various compounds, including cannabidiol (CBD), cannabigerol (CBG), and cannabinol (CBN), on voltage-gated sodium channels and their impact on neuronal function.

 In 2020, Dr. Ghovanloo trained as a Visiting Researcher at the Science for Life Laboratory in Sweden, broadening research scope and engaging with computational biology experts.
 From 2017 to 2019, as a Research Fellow at Xenon Pharmaceuticals in Canada, Dr. Ghovanloo contributed to projects on ion channel function and drug discovery.